 At 6.5 ounces, this is the second lightest model we tested.
 It's only a touch heavier than the Patagonia Storm Racer (6 ounces) and remains one of the lightest overall waterproof models currently available.
 Other impressively light models were the Black Diamond Fineline (7.5 ounces) which was similar in overall design and offers a little stretch to its fabric for improved mobility.

 The lightweight 30D ripstop nylon face fabric on this piece stood up to abrasion surprisingly well; we have to admit that we didn't expect such a super light fabric to withstand as much abuse as it did.
 We wore this model rock climbing and ridge scrambling repeatedly, and the forearms are just starting to show some wear from the rough granite after several months.

-The main benefits of this jacket - its super lightweight and packability - do come at the expense of durability.
-The bottom line is the Helium II is less durable than all the other jackets we tested; BUT, not by a lot.
+The main benefits of this jacket - super lightweight and packable - do come at the expense of durability.
+The bottom line is the Helium II is less durable than most jackets we tested, though not by a significant amount.
+Compared to other lightweight models we tested, like the Black Diamond Fineline and the Patagonia Storm Racer, performance is similar.
 For folks who are mostly day-hiking or backpacking, the Helium is more than durable enough for hiking trails.

 Looking for something on the other end of the durability spectrum?
 Consider the Outdoor Research Foray or the Marmot Minimalist.

 The Helium II was easily the most packable jacket in our review, being half the size (or smaller) than most other jackets we tested.